 The Project Green committee sets goals, tracks sustainability metrics, explores new technology and fosters an eco-friendly mindset throughout the bank.
 In recent years, the committee has accomplished several sustainability goals, including incorporating LEED principles in all construction projects and enhancing a recycling program for all employees.
-In 2016, we converted exterior lights to LED bank-wide.

 Charge Your Car While You Bank

 Electric car charging stations were installed at 12 Commerce Bank branches throughout the St. Louis Metro area.
 For electric car drivers on the go, the stations make it easy to “fill up” while they’re running errands.
 They can get a full charge in 30 minutes or less, whether or not they’re a Commerce Bank customer.
 Commerce partnered with Nissan to fund the project, and the stations are managed by EVgo.

 As a regional company, it can be difficult to maintain strong relationships with team members in other bank locations.
 At Commerce, we believe it’s important to work together across the bank, and we are committed to fostering a positive culture in which team members feel connected.
 To help all employees be at their best, we foster a positive culture in which all voices are heard, and we encourage personal development through a variety of opportunities.

 Commerce Named One of Three Outstanding Employers in America